ivansglazunov/nextjs-hasura-auth/README.md

     # or
     npx hasyx js --eval "client.select({table: 'users', limit: 1, returning: ['name']}).then(console.log)"
     ```
     Executes the provided JavaScript string.
-The `client` object is available.
+The `client` object is available. `await` can be used directly at the top level of the provided script string.

 # Hasura Integration